SirGoodenough/HA_Blueprints/Automations/Zigbee2MQTT-Aqara-Magic-Cube-T1-Pro-CTP-R01-Xiaomi-Lumi.md

     **There is a set of these 🍎 for all 6 sides.
 18 inputs total..**

     scene_flip_to_face_1:
-      name: 👀 SCENE MODE ONLY 👀 Group 1 🍎 Flip 180 degrees to face 1
+      name: 👀 SCENE MODE ONLY 👀 Group 1 🍎 Flip to face 1 from any other face

     scene_rotate_cw_face_1:
       name: 👀 SCENE MODE ONLY 👀 Group 1 🍎 Rotate cube CW with face 1 up